-This tour will begin at the monumental Dixwell Avenue Congressional Church (designed by John Johansen), which was the focal point in the Dixwell Plan with its modern design, community use and public space, and was seen as a path for racial integration and minority empowerment.
-The tour will discuss the Dixwell Redevelopment and Renewal Plan and its modern architecture while at the church and will continue as a walking tour along Dixwell Avenue to explore the remaining modernist architecture and town planning of this urban renewal era against the backdrop of the neighborhood in the midst of a second wave of urban renewal.
-Other sites on the tour will include the Goffe Street Fire House (designed by Venturi and Rauch), United House of Prayer for All People and McCollough Court Apartments (designed by Edward E. Cherry), and Mt.
-Bethel Baptist Church (designed by King-lui Wu).
+The tour will begin inside the monumental Dixwell Avenue Congressional Church (designed by John Johansen), which was the focal point in the Dixwell Plan with its modern design, community use and public space, and was seen as a path for racial integration and minority empowerment.
+The tour will discuss the Dixwell Redevelopment and Renewal Plan and its modern architecture while at the church and will continue as a walking tour along Dixwell Avenue to explore the remaining modernist architecture and town planning of the urban renewal era.

 Walking Tour